Exposure Ramping With Pulse

 1 x Smartphone for programming

-In the continental United States, 45 minutes is a good reference point.
+In the continental United States, 1.5 hours is a good reference point.
 This will depend on the duration of the sunset in your region (it varies by latitude and season).
+This gives you 45 minutes before and after the sunset, which is when the most dramatic light changes happen.

-You will want this to be as short as possible, to minimize the length of your maximum exposure.
+You will want the initial exposure to be as short as possible, to minimize the length of your maximum exposure.
+We have sampled the beginning end ending frames of the timelapse above so you can get a sense of what our beginning and ending exposures were like.

 In the continental US, 1.9 f-stops/10 minutes is a good starting place.
 However, this will also vary depending on your latitude and season.